1–2 spots available for Q2 · Claim yours

 • FastAPI is great for APIs but gives you less for free than Django

-• Python packaging is still more painful than PHP composer or Node npm
+• Python packaging is still rougher than PHP composer or Node npm

-• Django's admin is polarizing; great for internal tools, less suited as a customer-facing UI
+• Django's admin is polarizing: strong for internal tools, less suited as a customer-facing UI

 If your product includes AI as a core feature, see RAG: add AI to an existing app and LLM integration for existing apps.